 Once the Studios on Broadway are completely full, applicants will be notified and put on a waiting list.
 When space becomes available, students on the waiting list will be notified and offered a housing assignment in the order in which their application was received.

 You will not be able to move in to your apartment before your official move-in day.
-If you arrive early, you should arrange temporary housing using the resources on our website: http://www.seattlecentral.edu/international/short-term-housing.php.
+If you arrive early, you should arrange temporary housing using the resources on our website.

 Housing is meant only for use by residents of the building.
 If your parents, family or friends plan to come with you, they must find another place to stay during their visit.
-We recommend that they refer to the temporary housing information on our website.
+We recommend that they refer to our temporary housing information.

-Each apartment comes furnished with a bed, desk, chair, and chest of drawers for each resident.
-You will need to bring or buy bed linens, towels, toiletries and any other items you feel you need.
-A complete list of recommended items is in our pre-arrival information
+Apartments comes furnished with a bed, desk, chair, and chest of drawers for each resident.
+A list of recommended items is in our pre-arrival information.

-bedding (sheets, pillows, blankets, etc…), bath towels, washcloths, shower curtain, bath mat, bath robe, toiletries (soap, shampoo, tooth paste, etc…), trash can, cooking and eating supplies (pots, pans, dishes, cups, etc…), dish rack, dish soap, toaster/coffee maker, sponges/dish towels, ice trays, television/VCR/DVD, rug/door mat, alarm clock, clothes hangers, desk lamp, decorations, cleaning supplies, laundry supplies, etc...
+bath robe, toiletries (soap, shampoo, tooth paste, etc…), trash can, cooking and eating supplies (pots, pans, dishes, cups, etc…), dish rack, dish soap, toaster/coffee maker, sponges/dish towels, ice trays, television/DVD player, rug/door mat, clothes hangers, desk lamp, decorations, cleaning supplies, laundry supplies, etc...